30+ House Cleaning Motivation Tips to Help You Clean Faster and Stay on Track

 19. Establish a simple cleaning schedule

-Many homeowners like to use a printable cleaning checklist or monthly rotation chart to rely on.
+A basic routine removes the guesswork out of daily cleaning and helps you stay consistent.
+Many printable cleaning checklist or monthly rotation chart to rely on.
 There’s no thinking needed.
 If it’s on the chart, it gets cleaned.

 20. Try the “One Touch Rule”